 John and Mariah Jane PATTERSON were ordered to pay the expenses of Mary DOSS and the other legatees in the will.
 Did Mariah Jane’s $3 inheritance cover the costs?

 The land left to Mary E. DOSS and her children by William was sold by his heirs in 1892 to Louvenia PATTERSON, seen as Loving Ann DOSS in the will:

 In Mason County deed book 53, page 202, dated 29 April 1892, John W. and wife Mary E. Clonch, Alexander and wife Bertha (sic, Tobitha), Charles and wife Mary, Thomas and wife Missouri, Joel and wife Betsy, heirs of William Clonch to Louvenia Patterson all of the Mason County, West Virginia, property in Clendenin District, Mason County, West Virginia.
 According to these records, William Clonch is the father of the Doss children.
 Note: I don’t have images of or a true transcript of this record.
 A look-up would be appreciated.

-William was last seen in the 1860 census, his surname spelled CLAUNCH, with his “wife” Mary and their children John W., Alex, Luvina, Elizabeth, Thos.
-E., Joel and Charles H. Also in his household was John W. CLARK age 64.
+William was last seen in the 1860 census5, his surname spelled CLAUNCH, with his “wife” Mary and their children John W., Alex, Luvina, Elizabeth, Thos.
+E., Joel, and Charles H. Also in his household was John W. CLARK age 64.
 Unfortunately prior to 1880 the relationship to a head of household was not noted on the census.